gittygitlab/empirestate-light-display/readme.md

 ## Troubleshooting
 ### If system update stalls reading changelogs, swap file may be too small.
-1. Before we can increase our Raspberry Pi’s swap file, we must first temporarily stop it. sudo dphys-swapfile swapoff
+1. Before we can increase our Raspberry Pis swap file, we must first temporarily stop it. sudo dphys-swapfile swapoff

 2. Next, we need to modify the swap file configuration file.